SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Elements/Working_with_elements/Adding_Elements/SNMPv3_Connection.md

 # SNMPv3 connections

-For SNMPv3 connections, specify the following connection settings:
+For SNMPv3 connections, you can specify the following connection settings while creating or editing an element:

 - **SNMP version**: Allows you to select a different SNMP version than the version configured in the protocol.
 With an SNMPv3 type protocol, you can select SNMPv2 or SNMPv3.